 The UACJ Group is moving forward with efforts to reduce industrial waste and pursuing activities aimed at achieving zero emissions.

-In fiscal 2016, the total amount of industrial waste generated at our principal business locations fell by 9.9% compared to fiscal 2015.
-This result is attributed to an increase in production volume.
+In fiscal 2017, the total amount of industrial waste generated at our principal business locations fell by 4.1% compared to fiscal 2016.
 Going forward, we will continue to reduce industrial waste, recycle, and turn waste into substances of value.

 Industrial Waste Subcommittee